Grain Alley falls into a strange situation where you would expect to find rice bowls in a place called “GRAIN Alley”, but it sells anything but that.

 Looking at the interior alone, this would likely fit into many instagrammers’ and café hoppers dreams, with its contemporary décor, white marble tables, green plants and natural daylight.
 (They can work on the music though.)

 The type that food websites would go “hidden spot at Orchard Road” to “brunch place for a date”.
-But we have seen none of that in the past 3 months, perhaps due to a lack of visibility, marketing and clear direction.
+But we have seen none of that in the past couple months, perhaps due to a lack of social media visibility.

-The food is overall promising, but with need some tweaks to make it more impressionable in this challenging climate.
+The food was overall promising, but with need of some tweaks to make it more impressionable in this challenging climate.

 I also ordered a Duck Tagine with Truffle Mash ($25) which featured tender whole duck leg sous-vide for 36 hours, though I wished the outer skin could be a tad crispier.

 In terms of presentation, the duck sitting on a big empty white plate, did look lonely.

 There were items I did enjoy though, such as the Chicken Shawarma Wrap ($15) with slow-cooked shredded spicy chicken that scored in terms of its robust flavours.

 Some of the cakes such as the Sea Salt Caramel Cake ($9) is worth a mention for is smooth texture, though one may hesitate to order due to its price.